Caring for Books

 Custom Box

-To order a custom archival box, provide us with the dimensions of your book: Length (mm) x Width (mm) x Depth (mm), and we will tailor a box to fit perfectly.
+To order a custom archival box, simply provide us with your book's dimensions: Length (mm) × Width (mm) × Depth (mm) and we'll make a box that fits precisely.

 Handling Your Books